Inside: Here are 6 Money Saving Secrets Every Military Family Should Know

 A few examples of price differences:

 It adds up quick.
 Don’t get me wrong though, not everything is cheaper.
-If you have a discount grocery store nearby like PriceRite, you might end up saving more money there.
+If you have a discount grocery store nearby like PriceRite or Kroger, you might end up saving more money there.

 There are actually many different discounts that you can get through USAA.
 Including: